Defense of Divisions Update

 Update (Feb 4): David Wayne (aka Jollyblogger) has an extended response (here).
 His essay is up to his usual high standards which makes it a little intimidating to paraphrase, so go read it.
 However, I'll provide a few quotes to whet your whistle.

 It is at this point that I challenge our presuppositions.
-In our day we tend to assume that doctrinal matters are the "lesser things" of the Christian faith, while unity is the greatest thing of the Christian faith.
+In our day we tend to assume that doctrinal matters are the "lesser things" of the Christian faith, while unity is the greatest thing of the Christian faith.and

 Yet Paul says in Romans 14 that we are to learn to live with those who differ from us and not judge them.
 So, I can disagree with my baptist friend about his view of baptism, but I am not judging him in this way.
 In his question Mark hits the nail on the head when he uses the word "bitterly."
 The question is not so much about our divisions, it is about how we have divided.
 The sin is in the bitterness, not in the division itself.